 The importance of secure data and our dedication to your security means StackPath CDN comes with support for SSL out of the box - no extra charge.
 Enabling SSL on the CDN only takes a few steps if your website is already using HTTPS.

 To take full advantage of StackPath's SSL Support, you will have to select "HTTP or HTTPS" or "HTTPS Only" as the Origin Pull Protocol to indicate your Origin supports HTTPS protocol.
-This setting can be found at CDN > Settings > Origin Pull Protocol
+This setting can be found at Sites > Website Domain > Settings > Origin Pull Protocol

 Default SSL Certificate

-The easiest form of secure delivery, Default SSL uses a StackPath certificate to cover the CDN URL that was provided upon Site creation.
+The easiest form of secure delivery, Default SSL uses a StackPath certificate to cover the Edge Address that was provided upon Site creation.
 This is the automatic setting for Edge SSL and there is nothing more you have to do.
-You can safely use the CDN URL for Static Assets integrations, and experience safe, secure delivery from the CDN.
+You can safely use the Edge Address for Static Assets integrations, and experience safe, secure delivery from the CDN.

 In certain instances of Static Asset integration, you will be required to include the protocol for rewriting URLs, please be sure to use "https://" for the protocol for secure content delivery.